-Jesus' actions provide a prototype for us.
-We are called to model our lives after his as part of our response in faith.
+Oh no, this isn't a story of a miracle that we can watch passively, and wait for Jesus to perform another.
+This is a story in which we are called to model our lives after Jesus as part of our response in faith.
 We are called to compassion, to reach out as he did, displaying God's miraculous love in action.
-Fortunately in this prototype story, the reactions of the disciples give us not only assurance that like them, we are also called to compassion, but also give us reassurances about our own reactions.
-The four gospel versions of this incident give us a wide range of reactions from those newlycommissioned disciples, from sarcastic dolts in Mark's version through to brilliant A+ students ready to pass Jesus' test in John's version.
-(In Mark's version, the disciples ask Jesus, "are we to go and spend 200 denari {six month's wages} for bread? {duh!}", in John's Jesus asks Philip what to do - "to test him".)
+Naturally our reactions to being so called to turn outwards range across a wide spectrum.
+Fortunately in this prototype story, the ways the disciples reacted also reassures us about our own reactions.
+The four gospel versions of this incident give us a wide range of reactions from those new disciples.
+They are portrayed from sarcastic dolts in Mark's version through to prescient A+ students, ready to pass Jesus' test in John's version.
+In Mark's version, the disciples ask Jesus, "are we to go and spend six month's wages for bread? {duh!}" - John's Jesus expects Philip to know what to do, and asks Philip "to test him".

 Matthew treats the disciples much more kindly, but they still need a bit of polish in the compassion department - again, that gives us some reassurance that we don't have to be perfect in our responses, we just need to be willing to respond!
 The disciples' first reaction is to suggest the crowd be sent away to find food - showing compassion, but a bit misguided.
 The possibility of such a huge crowd being able to find food in neighboring villages when they were in a "deserted place" seems negligible.
-The compassion of the disciples is a bit too familiar to be comfortable, as their suggestion would merely displace the peoples' problems onto some other agency, namely the residents of the surrounding villages.
+Unfortunately that kind of compassion shown by the disciples is a bit too familiar to be comfortable, as their suggestion would merely displace the peoples' problems onto some other agency, namely the residents of the surrounding villages.

 Pushing the disciples in their faith, Jesus instructs them to give the people something to eat.
 Can you imagine their confusion, their desperation?
 "Is this some kind of joke?
 Is it some kind of test?" they must have been asking themselves, if not each other.
-"All we have are these bits and pieces", they tell their strange teacher, who not only isn't put off by their response, but takes the food, consecrates it and instructs them to distribute it, as if it would be sufficient.
+"All we have are these bits and pieces", they tell their strange teacher, who not only isn't put off by their response, but takes the food, consecrates it, and instructs them to distribute it, as if it would be sufficient.

 And it is sufficient.
 More than sufficient, with more left over than what they started with.
-Some people look at church suppers as an example, where it often seems there isn't enough food at the beginning and more leftovers than can be believed at the end and perhaps these are tiny examples.
-It's tempting to think of the example of the coal miners a decade ago trapped and rescued in Pennsylvania, finding a floating lunch bucket with one sandwich and a can of soda pop and those morsels sustaining the nine of them for three days and perhaps this too was part of the miracle of their rescue.
+Some people look at church suppers as an example, where it often seems there isn't enough food at the beginning, and more leftovers than can be believed at the end, and perhaps these are tiny examples.
+It's tempting to think of the example of those coal miners trapped and rescued a few years ago in Pennsylvania, finding a floating lunch bucket with one sandwich and a can of soda pop, and those morsels sustaining the nine of them for three days, and perhaps this too was part of the miracle of their rescue.